9664250/TeamSparkleRocket/README.md

 Plan:
-* Firstly, finish the robot.
-This should take less than 10 minutes.
 * Then we let the driver (Graydon) practice for the rest of the period.
 * Cassandra will update the driving log into the section below ("Driving Log").
 * Santhosh and Phineas will be active and looking to make any changes to the robot design ( fixing the wheels and adding c bars to protect the motor from the claw that is shifting a lot of weight to).